CATCH UP WITH SARAH STERNS FROM THE USA:

 Y: Can you explain what responsibilities come with your role?

-S: “Yes, so my role is to work side by side with the construction manager to create and build spaces – or homes as I’d like to call it – for the employees in the company.
-I am in charge of developing the design alongside with the architect to make sure that the brand stays consistent within every property so I do a lot of concepting.
-I’m involved in the entire process from checking out the property that we want to lease up until when the property is delivered and ready to use.
-After that I hand it over to the Facilities team, who is then in charge of the daily business at that property.”
+S: “Yes, so my role is to work side by side with the construction manager to create and build spaces.
+Or homes for the employees in the company as I'd like to call it.
+I am in charge of developing the design alongside with the architect.
+Together, we make sure that the brand stays consistent within every property so I do a lot of concepting.
+I'm involved in the entire process.
+From checking out the property that we want to lease up until when the property is delivered and ready to use.
+After that, I hand it over to the Facilities team, who is then in charge of the daily business at that property.”

 S: “I think it definitely has to do with company culture, I'm not sure if others call it home too but I think it makes sense.
 We spend more time at the office than anywhere else so we try our best to actually make it feel like home.
 You'll see it in designs when you visit our offices: it's much more residential than it is an office space and it has all these break areas where you can relax for a little bit when you want to.
 We have so many crazy amenities, too.”

 Y: Now I'm picturing Google slides and ice cream!
 Can you give examples of the amenities in the Indeed.com properties?

 S: “At the engineering sites we have video game rooms with giant walls filled with TV monitors and tons of game consoles.
 And then we have playrooms with pool tables, beanbag toss and other games.
 We have meditation and prayer rooms, a yoga studio, yoga and boot camp instructors coming in for a class, we have huge cooking kitchens and, in some locations, we even have nap rooms.
 In Japan for example, you don't leave the building until your boss leaves.
 You don't necessarily have to work, but you have to be there, so it's completely normal to nap during work, which is why we created nap rooms in some locations too.”